 Our graduates have successfully gained entrance to chaplaincy training programs and subsequently served as chaplains in schools and hospitals.

-WWU School of Theology graduates are known for abilities in abstract thinking and public persuasion.
+WWU School of Theology graduates are known for their abilities in abstract thinking and public persuasion.
 Several students have gone on to law school, including one serving as a lawyer for the U.S. Navy.

 Many students continue their studies after graduation (a recent graduate is studying at Yale University), some to become professors.